de86/personal-site/src/pages/data-structures-linked-lists/index.md

 ```

 ### Remove Tail Node
-Despite having a reference to the tail removing the last node in the last is a bit more complex than the previous examples.
-Not too much though.
-To remove the last node we need to find the next to last node in order to set it's reference to it's next node to null.
-This is how we know we have reached the end the list when walking over it.
+Despite having a reference to the tail removing the last node in the last is a bit more complex than the previous examples, though not too much though.
+This is because to remove the last node we need to know about the tail, but also the node previous to the tail node.

 We start by stepping over all of the nodes in our list and keeping a reference to the current node and the previous node.
-Once we hit a node whose nextNode pointer is null we know we have reached the end of our list and we have references to our last node and our next-to-last node.
+Once we hit a node whose nextNode pointer is null we know we have reached the end of our list.
 From here its a simple case of setting our next-to-last nodes nextNode pointer to null and setting the tail of our linked list to this next-to-last node.

 ```javascript
 removeTailNode() {